For more on the latest information on accreditation released by the Department, please click here.

 There are two basic types of educational accreditation, one referred to as "institutional" and the other referred to as "specialized" or "programmatic."

 Institutional accreditation applies to an entire institution, indicating that each of an institution's parts is contributing to the achievement of the institution's objectives.

 Specialized or programmatic accreditation normally applies to programs, departments, or schools that are parts of an institution.
 The accredited unit may be as large as a college or school within a university or as small as a curriculum within a discipline.
-Most of the specialized or programmatic accreditors review units within an institution of higher education that is accredited by one of the regional or national accreditors.
-However, certain accreditors also accredit professional schools and other specialized or vocational institutions of higher education that are freestanding in their operations.
-Thus, a "specialized" or "programmatic" accreditor may also function in the capacity of an "institutional" accreditor.
-Some of these “institutions” are found within non-educational settings, such as hospitals.
+Most of the specialized or programmatic agencies review units within an institution of higher education that is accredited by an institutional accrediting agency.
+However, certain agencies also accredit professional schools and other specialized or vocational institutions of higher education that are freestanding in their operations.
+Thus, a "specialized" or "programmatic" agency may also function in the capacity of an "institutional" agency.
+Some of these "institutions" are found within non-educational settings, such as hospitals.

 The Accreditation Group (AG)

 The Accreditation Group has been established within the Department of Education to deal with accreditation matters.
 Located in the Office of Postsecondary Education, the Group carries out the following major functions with respect to accreditation:

 - Continuously reviews standards, policies, procedures, and issues in the area of the Department's accreditation responsibilities.

-- Administers the process by which accreditors and state approval agencies secure initial and renewed recognition by the Secretary of Education.
+- Administers the process by which accrediting agencies and state approval agencies secure initial and renewed recognition by the Secretary of Education.

-- Serves as the Department's liaison with accreditors and state approval agencies.
+- Serves as the Department's liaison with accrediting agencies and state approval agencies.

 - Consults with institutions, associations, state agencies, other federal agencies, and Congress regarding accreditation.